Healthy Homes Assessment Aro Valley

 Insulation Aro Valley

-Ceiling and underfloor insulation has been compulsory for all rent houses since 1 July 2019.
-Property managers and landlords are required to ensure the insulation meets standards that are in line with the latest quality.
-In some cases, current ceiling insulation, or the insulation of the sub floor space might require to be replaced or replaced.
+Ceiling and underfloor insulation is a requirement on all rental houses since July 1, 2019.
+All landlords and property managers have to ensure that the insulation meets standards that are in line with the latest quality.
+In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be added or replaced.

-The "R" stands for thermal resistance and is a measure of how well the insulation is able to resist heat flow.
-The more high the R-value, more effective the insulation.
+The "R" refers to thermal resistance and is a gauge of how well insulation can withstand heat flow.
+The more R-value is higher, the higher the quality of insulation.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3